 In 1983 there was a merger with Macalister Mazengarb Prothero & Co.
 From this point forward the firm retained the name Gibson Sheat.

-In 1999 the firm opened a Wellington office in Customhouse Quay, and in 2013 moved to the current offices in Grey Street (just down the road from the site of a former office of the 1940s).
+In 1999 the firm opened a Wellington office in Customhouse Quay, in 2013 moved to Grey Street, and in 2021 relocated to the current office at 50 Customhouse Quay (just down the road from the site of a former office of the 1940s).

 More recent mergers include:

-In the Wairarapa the firm can trace its history back for over a century.
-It was founded by David Kennedy Logan (grandfather of our consultant Bruce Logan).
+In the Wairarapa, the firm can trace its history back for over a century.
+It was founded by David Kennedy Logan (grandfather of our former Partner Bruce Logan).

 D K Logan practised with C F Gawith from 1905 until 1927.
 From 1927, until his death in 1930, Logan practised on his own account.